lukadev3/Predicting-Thyroid-Tumor-Recurrence/README.md

 16. **Response**: Response to treatment, categorized as Biochemical Incomplete, Excellent, Indeterminate, or Structural Incomplete.
 17. **Recurred**: The target variable, indicating whether the tumor has recurred (Yes/No).

-## Project Structure

-- **Data Preprocessing**: Includes data cleaning, one-hot encoding for categorical variables, and splitting the data into training and testing sets.
-- **Feature Selection**: Lasso regression was used for selecting important features from the dataset.
-- **Modeling**: The final model chosen for prediction is **Random Forest**, as it performs well on datasets with one-hot encoded variables due to its tree-based structure.

 ## Steps for Reproducing the Project

 1. **Clone the repository**: